henzeb/enumhancer/docs/value.md

 # Value

-When you have a UnitEnum you have no value.
+When you have a basic enum, you have no value.
 You have to use the `name` value.
 But what if you want to have the lowercase version of that name?
 That's where `Value` comes in.

 ## Usage